syntasso/workshop/README.md

-# Deploying a webapp with Kratix Promises
+# Deploying a web app with Kratix Promises

-This sample application is a demo showing how to combine Kratix Promises to deploy a webapp.
+This sample application shows how to combine Kratix Promises to deploy a web app.

 If you are looking to run this app locally, please check the necessary environment variables you'll need to set